sidtalia/AHDS-STM32/README.md

 # AHDS-STM32
+THIS CODE HAS NOT YET BEEN TESTED SO PLEASE DO NOT USE IT (or if you do and something goes wrong don't blame it on me).

 altitude hold drone simple but on an stm32.
 Inspired by joop brokking's videos I took the method for creating pwms and reading interrupts from joop brokking's videos.
 The rest of the code is my own.